Kishanshah147/Kishanshah147/README.md

 - 👋  Hi, I’m Kishan
-- 👷 Collection of my pet projects and prototypes - https://github.com/Kishanshah147/Projects
+- 👷 Collection of pet projects and prototypes - https://github.com/Kishanshah147/Projects
 - 📫  Looking to collaborate?
 Drop me an email at kishanshah147@gmail.com ☀️
 <!---
 Kishanshah147/Kishanshah147 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.